 Local devices on the LAN are able to communicate directly with one another, a router is not required.
-If a PC has a packet not destined for a local device it forwards the packet to the gateway.
+If a PC has a packet destined for an off LAN device it forwards the packet to the gateway.
 The gateway router decides how to deliver packets that travel outside the LAN.
 Since only a single connection exists between our network and the ISP routing is trivial.
 The router simply forwards all non-local packets to the ISP's edge router.